-The 1930’s was a decade of change but a familiar note is sounded in November 1938 when the Youth Fellowship are recorded as having collected the N.C.H. envelopes.
-In addition to the Youth Fellowship there was an active Christian Endeavour Group, a Boys’ Brigade and a Girls’ Brigade.
+The 1930s was a decade of change, but a familiar note is sounded in November 1938 when the Youth Fellowship were recorded as having collected the N.C.H. envelopes.
+In addition to the Youth Fellowship, there was an active Christian Endeavour Group, a Boys’ Brigade and a Girls’ Brigade.

 There have been two major additions to the church, which in 1935, at the centenary, was much the same as it had been at its founding a century before.
 The original size can be seen from the ceiling in the back portion of the church today.

-The first extension of took place in 1940-1 and now forms the chancel part of the church.
-Before this the pulpit was facing the front door, with the organ at the side and a vestry to the rear.
-When the extension was built the pulpit and organ were moved to their present positions.
+The first extension took place in 1940-1 and now forms the chancel part of the church.
+Before this, the pulpit was facing the front door, with the organ at the side and a vestry to the rear.
+When the extension was built, the pulpit and organ were moved to their present positions.
 Funds for the scheme were raised in a variety of ways including a “Round the World Bazaar” held in the school room at Cowley Road on November 6th 1937.
-On February 2nd 1939 the final choir perfomance took place before the builders moved in, a performance of “David the Shepherd Boy”.
-Another part of the fund raising was the sale of “stones” and “bricks” in the new building.
-Donors of £5 or more were entitle to have an initalled stone inserted in the wall, still to be seen round the church walls outside, and those giving 5s/- were allowed a brick.
-The foundation stone was laid on 11th July 1940 and the extension was opened on 9th April 1942 by Miss Gladys Skipper, a member of Rose Hill and Mayoress of Oxford.
+On February 2nd 1939, the final choir perfomance took place before the builders moved in, a performance of “David the Shepherd Boy”.
+Another part of the fundraising was the sale of “stones” and “bricks” in the new building.
+Donors of £5 or more were entitled to have a installed in the wall, still to be seen round the church walls outside, and those giving 5s/- were allowed a brick.
+The foundation stone was laid on 11th July 1940 and the extension was opened on 9th April 1942 by Miss Gladys Skipper, a member of Rose Hill, and Mayoress of Oxford.

-The total cost of this scheme was £4347 (£86,000 using RPI inflation) of which £556 was raised locally, £2000 came from circuit funds, £790 from the Joseph Rank Trust and £300 from the Methodist Chapel Fund.
-In addition over £600 came from a covenanted donation scheme.
+The total cost of this scheme was £4347 (£105,500 using RPI inflation as at 2020) of which £556 was raised locally, £2000 came from circuit funds, £790 from the Joseph Rank Trust and £300 from the Methodist Chapel Fund.
+In addition, over £600 came from a covenanted donation scheme.
 The extension was opened by Revd.
 Joseph Heaven on Saturday May 17th 1958.

-The last major change to the interior of the church took place in the early 1960’s.
-In 1960 the organ was rebuilt and a new oak case was dedicated to the memory of W.J.S.
+The last major change to the interior of the church took place in the early 1960s.
+In 1960, the organ was rebuilt and a new oak case was dedicated to the memory of W.J.S.
 Bayliss who died in 1959.
 He had been a local preacher since 1898 and a trustee of Rose Hill since 1903.
-The organ itself a gift to the church in 1895, has an interesting history.
-It is older than the church and was originally in St. Mary’s Iffley Parish Church coming to Rose Hill by way of the Paradise Square Baptist Church to whom it was sold in 1875.
+The organ itself, which was a gift to the church in 1895, has an interesting history.
+It is older than the church and was originally in St. Mary’s Iffley Parish Church before it was sold to Paradise Square Baptist Church in 1875, then later moved to Rose Hill Methodist Church.

-The 1960’s saw the provision of a new light oak communion table, the new communion rail, the removal of the choir stalls and the carpeting of the chancel area.
-However the front of the church as we know it Today derives much of its character from the many memorial gifts it contains.
-The pulpit casing, organ screen, lectern, font and flower stands together with other gifts such as the amplification system all recall to mind former members of the church. perhaps the most strking of all the memorial gifts is the stained glass windows.
+The 1960s saw the provision of a new light oak communion table, the new communion rail, the removal of the choir stalls and the carpeting of the chancel area.
+However, the front of the church as we know it today derives much of its character from the many memorial gifts it contains.
+The pulpit casing, organ screen, lectern, font and flower stands, together with other gifts such as the amplification system, were all donated by former members of the church.
+Perhaps the most strking of all the memorial gifts is the stained glass windows.

 1940 – 1985

-The first indications of the 1939-45 war in the minutes of the period are the plans for the blackout of the church in Spetember 1939.
+The first indications of the Second World War in the minutes of the period are the plans for the blackout of the church in Spetember 1939.
 Various activities were also stopped until the situation changed, or there was a full moon.
-In addition it was decided to have a box in the vestry to supply “comforts” to “our young men who have joined the colours”.
-By 1943 it is recorded that 30 people appearing on the community roll were on active service.
+In addition, it was decided to have a box in the vestry to supply “comforts” to “our young men who have joined the colours”.
+By 1943, it is recorded that 30 people appearing on the community roll were on active service.
 The church also contributed its railings for the war effort getting compensation of £4/14s/4d.

 Under the ministry of Revd.
 Joseph Heaven, 1946-1951, there was good lay leadership in every department of the church’s life.
 There were six preachers in the congregation.
-A men’s fellowship, 20 strong, met at the Manse and heard speakers many of whose names are now famous.
-Women’s meetings were well attended then as now.
-Music was enjoyed; there was a choir of 23 members; anthems weresung each Sunday, and they were in much demand around the circuit.
+A men’s fellowship, 20 strong, met at the Manse and heard a range of speakers – many of whose names are now famous.
+Women’s meetings were well very attended for some decades.
+Music was enjoyed – there was a choir of 23 members, and anthems were sung each Sunday.
+The choir was in much demand around the circuit.
 There were four organists to share the duties.

-Soon after the war the whole area was canvassed to find out where the church’s future lay, and to discover the whereabouts of every old person, the ages of children and young people, their church allegiance if any, and to give and invitation to all.
-Involvemnet in the community became a priority and members of Rose Hill became Justices of the Peace, Local Councillors, Chairmen and Vice-chairmen of the Rose Hill Community Centre, (where Butler House now stands in Ashurst Way) and organised Worker’s Education Association classes, sports facilities and dances.
+Soon after the war, the whole area was canvassed to find out where the church’s future lay, and to discover the whereabouts of every old person, the ages of children and young people, their church allegiance if any, and to give an invitation to all.
+Involvement in the community became a priority and members of Rose Hill became Justices of the Peace, Local Councillors, Chairmen and Vice-Chairmen of the Rose Hill Community Centre (where Butler House now stands in Ashurst Way), and organised Worker’s Education Association classes, sports facilities and dances.
 A branch Sunday School was run at the hut.
 Rose Hill has benefited from being part of the Oxford Circuit and many of our members have held Circuit Office and helped with and supported circuit events.

 Records of Overseas Missions giving begin in 1937, when the total was £6/5s/10d.
-Last year, 1984 the total was £720, reached with the help of the Junior Missionary Association.
+In 1984, the total given was £720, which was reached with the help of the Junior Missionary Association.
 Interest and enthuiasm have been fostered by devoted workers, who have kept the World Church very much in the minds of the congregation.
 Home Mission has been similarly supported.

 The ministry of the Revd.
 H. Seymour Tonkin, 1951-1956, marked a period on consolidation and ecumenical links were strengthened.
-A Girl Guide Company was formed in 1952 and Brownies in 1953, both still going strong (as at 1985) Sunday School Anniversaries were a Sunday and Monday affair; outings to Wicksteed Park or Littlehampton needed two coaches to get everyone in.
+A Girl Guide Company was formed in 1952 (the same year that Rose Hill Primary School was started) and Brownies in 1953, both still going strong (as at 1985), Sunday School Anniversaries were a Sunday and Monday affair; outings to Wicksteed Park or Littlehampton needed two coaches to get everyone in.

 The life and activity of the church continued steadily during the ministry of Revd.
 Philip Bate, 1963-1968.
 New ventures were introduced, including regular weekly visits to Littlemore Hospital to sing and spend time with the patients.

 The Women’s Fellowship has become the Wednesday Fellowship, welcoming men as well as women.
-Sunday School has becom Junior Church.
-A warm and cooperative relationship with the Parish Church of St. Mary-the-Virgin, Iffley has been established.
+Sunday School has become Junior Church.
+A warm and cooperative relationship with the Parish Church of St. Mary the Virgin, Iffley has been established.
 Bible Study and Fellowship Groups are meeting.
 A new Junior Youth Club was started in January 1985.
 The Revd.
 Alan Grist, who succeeded Revd.
 Frank Bishop, is leading us to a greater awareness of the needs of those around us, and the need to face up to the social changes in our world and to react effectively to them.

-Each of the former ministers in his taped message for the Gift Day Celebration “Rose Hill – This is Your Life” remembered Rose Hill as a very caring fellowship.
+Each of the former ministers in his taped message for the Gift Day Celebration, “Rose Hill – This is Your Life”, remembered Rose Hill as a very caring fellowship.
 We gratefully thank God for the caring example of our ministers and their wives.
-Lines from an 18th century hymn and a 20th one express our thankfulness and dedication.
+Lines from an 18th Century hymn and a 20th Century hymn express our thankfulness and dedication: